google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 ## Motion sensors are available as an origin trial {: #motion-sensors-origin-trials }

-In order to get your valuable feedback, the Generic Sensor API would be available in Chrome 62 as an [origin trial](https://bit.ly/OriginTrials).
-You will need to [request a token](http://bit.ly/OriginTrialSignup), so that the feature would be automatically enabled for your origin, without the need to enable chrome flag.
+In order to get your valuable feedback, the Generic Sensor API will be available in Chrome 62 as an [origin trial](https://bit.ly/OriginTrials).
+You will need to [request a token](http://bit.ly/OriginTrialSignup), so that the feature would be automatically enabled for your origin, without the need to enable Chrome flag.

-Need to renew origin trial token?
+Need to renew your origin trial token?
 No worries.
 Use [this form](https://docs.google.com/forms/d/e/1FAIpQLSdYpXiwmj8_Y0QV8KizE7V67Ylv2GaDRjb2pp-P1knybNtDsg/viewform?fbzx=-465752095663733600) to renew your token and don't forget to leave your valuable feedback.

 ## What are all these sensors?
 How can I use them? {: #what-are-sensors-how-to-use-them }

-Sensors is a quite specific area which might need a brief introduction to the people who never used them before.
+Sensors is a quite specific area which might need a brief introduction.
 If you are familiar with sensors, you can jump right to the [hands-on coding section](#lets-code).
 Otherwise, let’s look at each supported sensor in detail.

 ### Accelerometer and linear acceleration sensor {: #acceleration-and-linear-accelerometer-sensor }